 Highlight the web

-Liner is an app that has one goal: allow you to highlight anything online and save your highlights in an easily accessible spot.
+Liner is online text highlighter.
+An app that has one goal: allow you to highlight anything online and save your highlights in an easily accessible spot.

 The Liner interface, both on web and iOS, foregrounds a list of your highlights, showing where they’ve come from.
 The default view is to see only the highlight: only the important bit that you wanted to keep track of.
 With just a click, you can expand out into the webpage it was made on, seeing the highlight in context.